 About Juan M Hincapie-Castillo

 Juan M. Hincapie-Castillo, Pharm.D, M.S., Ph.D., joined the Department of Pharmaceutical Outcomes and Policy as an assistant professor in 2019.
-He is an alumn of the University of Florida College of Pharmacy where he received the degrees of Doctor of Pharmacy (2013), Master of Science in Pharmaceutical Sciences (2017), and Ph.D. with a concentration in pharmacoepidemiology (2019).
+He is a graduate from the University of Florida College of Pharmacy where he received the degrees of Doctor of Pharmacy (2013), Master of Science in Pharmaceutical Sciences (2017), and Ph.D. with a concentration in pharmacoepidemiology (2019).
 During his doctoral training, Dr. Hincapie-Castillo was appointed as a graduate fellow for the American Association of Hispanics in Higher Education, and he was the recipient of the University of Florida Graduate Student Teaching Award in 2016.
-His doctoral dissertation focused on evaluating the unintended consequences of policies aimed to address the opioid crisis on acute pain management outcomes.
+He is the recipient of the 2020 New Investigator Award from the American Association of Colleges of Pharmacy and the 2020 Emerging Leader Award from the International Society for Pharmacoepidemiology.
 His research interests include the study of drug utilization and safety in the area of pain management, the evaluation of the effects of State and Federal laws on patient outcomes (legal epidemiology), and the assessment of patient safety and quality for inpatient pain management.

 Drug utilization and safety in pain management, evaluation of the effects of State and Federal laws on patient outcomes (legal epidemiology), and assessment of patient safety and quality for inpatient pain management.